 Medication can be useful for relieving symptoms.
 Painkillers do just this by reducing or relieving pain caused by an illness or disease.

 However, medicine can also be used to stop a disease from ever occurring.

 These are called preventative medicines and include vaccines which many of use take when we go on holiday to tropical countries.

 Medicines can be categorised into two main groups; prescriptive and non-prescriptive or over-the-counter (OTC).
 Non-proscriptive medication can be bought without a prescription from your doctor, for example, aspirin.

 Prescriptive medicine themselves are subcategorised into two groups; controlled medication and non-controlled medications.
-Controlled medication has potential to be abused by the patient, for example, those that are addictive and therefore need special controls if they are to be prescribed.
+Controlled medication has the potential to be abused by the patient.
+For example, those that are addictive need special controls if they are to be prescribed.
 Non-controlled medications are any other type of prescribed medicines.

 How does medication work?

 Medication can be taken in numerous ways and the route of the medication depends on its type.
 Oral is the most common route for medication.
 Medicine such as pills, capsules and liquids are taken by mouth where they pass into the bloodstream via the digestive system.